sodafoundation/installer/salt/HACKING.md

 Site specific deployment values
 ===============================

-The default site configuration is detailed in the `/root/opensds-installer/salt/srv/pillar/site.j2` file.
-This is the primary interface for customizing the deployment experience for OpenSDS installer on Salt.
+The default site configuration is detailed in the `/root/soda-installer/salt/srv/pillar/site.j2` file.
+This is the primary interface for customizing the deployment experience for soda installer on Salt.
 Typically you may want to modify ip addresses, or more rarely set a specific release (urls, hashsums, revisions).
-This `site.j2` file is consumed by [saltstack-formulas/opensds-formula](https://github.com/saltstack-formulas/opensds-formula) during deployments.
+This `site.j2` file is consumed by [saltstack-formulas/soda-formula](https://github.com/saltstack-formulas/soda-formula) during deployments.
 Please take care not to corrupt the file with bad syntax if you need to make updates.

-The secondary interface for customizations is the `/root/opensds-installer/salt/srv/pillar/opensds.sls` yaml file.
+The secondary interface for customizations is the `/root/soda-installer/salt/srv/pillar/soda.sls` yaml file.
 Again caution should be exercised if you make any updates.

 All other files should be left alone.

 Flexible Deployments
 =====================

-You can install OpenSDS in a more modular fashion.
+You can install soda in a more modular fashion.
 Salt has powerful features for distributed deployment management so the shipped solution could be extended for flexible deployment (salt integration knowledge is useful).

 The following commands are provided (or -r for removal).
 ```
- vi ./srv/pillar/opensds.sls       ### Tweak something (advanced)
+ vi ./srv/pillar/soda.sls       ### Tweak something (advanced)

  vi site.js                        ### Set IP addresses (easy)